Aurat Teri Yehi Kahani: Plot

-Shortly after giving birth to Savitri, her mom passes away, leaving her disabled dad, Dharamraj, no alternative save to remarry Champa, who gives birth to a son, Ketan.
-Champa is very cruel to Savitri and severely slaps and beats her around.
-Years later, the children have grown up, and Dharamraj has taken to alcohol in a big way.
-Then Ketan gets a job in the city and moves out.
-Shortly thereafter they receive a letter from him that he has got a job, but needs a security deposit of a thousand Rupees.
-Savitri agrees to marry an aging rich widower, Thakur, in return for the thousand Rupees, if she does not return the money by Diwali.
-Savitri, who loves Satyavan, is forced to marry Thakur, but on the night of the marriage, the Thakur dies because of a snake-bite.
-Widowed Savitri is molested by his younger brother, Balwant, and tries to kill herself.
-She is saved by a few villagers, but then subsequently sold to a Madam, Jamunabai, who wants her to work as a Courtesan for the rest of her life.
-Her patrons are happy and a rich man, Nawab Hasmat Ali Baig, is willing to pay a huge sum of money for sexual favors.
-The question is what will Savitri do under these circumstances?
+Shortly after giving birth to Savitri, her mother passes away, leaving her disabled father, Dharamraj, with no alternative but to remarry.
+He marries Champa, who later gives birth to a son, Ketan.
+Champa is extremely cruel to Savitri, frequently slapping and beating her.

+Years later, the children have grown up, and Dharamraj has become heavily dependent on alcohol.
+Ketan secures a job in the city and moves away.
+Soon afterwards, the family receives a letter from him explaining that he has found employment but requires a security deposit of one thousand rupees.

+To raise the money, Savitri agrees to marry an ageing wealthy widower, Thakur, in exchange for the one thousand rupees, on the condition that she repays the amount by Diwali.
+Although she is in love with Satyavan, she is forced into the marriage.
+However, on their wedding night, Thakur dies from a snakebite.

+Now widowed, Savitri is sexually assaulted by Thakur's younger brother, Balwant, and, in despair, attempts to take her own life.
+She is rescued by several villagers, only to be sold to a madam named Jamunabai, who intends to force her to work as a courtesan for the rest of her life.
+Her wealthy patrons are delighted with her, and a rich nobleman, Nawab Hasmat Ali Baig, offers an enormous sum of money in exchange for her sexual favours.

+The question is: what will Savitri do under these circumstances?